The Hong Kong Linguistics Olympiad

 - Dr. Lim, Juyoung (Bank of America Merrill Lynch)

-- Dr. Tay, Dennis (Department of English and Communication, HK PolyU)
+- Prof. Siok, Wai-Ting (Department of Chinese and Bilingual Studies, HK PolyU)

 - Dr. Yao, Yao (Department of Chinese and Bilingual Studies, HK PolyU)